Chris Dalman

-Christopher William Dalman (born March 15, 1970) is a former professional American football player who played offensive lineman for seven seasons for the San Francisco 49ers (1993–2000).
+Christopher William Dalman (born March 15, 1970) is an American former professional football player who was an offensive lineman for seven seasons with the San Francisco 49ers of the National Football League (NFL) from 1993 to 2000.
+He played college football for the Stanford Cardinal.

-Early life and college career
+Early life and college

-Dalman was born March 15, 1970, in Salinas, California to William Dalman and Janet (Johnson) Dalman.
+Dalman was born March 15, 1970, in Salinas, California, to William Dalman and Janet (Johnson) Dalman.
 He was an offensive/defensive tackle for Palma High School in Salinas, graduating in 1988.
 He was a four-year football letter-winner at Stanford University.
 Dalman is notable in that he is one of the few players to successfully undergo spinal fusion and return to the playing field, having undergone the surgery between his sophomore and junior years at Stanford.
 While an undergraduate at Stanford he became a member of Delta Tau Delta fraternity.
 He graduated with a Bachelor's degree in Political Science in 1992.

 Professional playing career

 Drafted in the sixth round (166th overall) in the 1993 NFL draft by the San Francisco 49ers, Dalman started 64 games in seven seasons with the 49ers.
 He first started all 16 regular season games in 1996.
 He was part of the Super Bowl XXIX Champion team in 1995.